-While many of you may already know how to make a slip knot I want to make sure you all know by giving you a quick knitting lesson.
-This is a very easy knitting lesson for you too.
+While many of you may already know what a slip knot is and how to make one, I want to make sure you all know by giving you a very easy knitting lesson.

 Take a length of yarn about 6 - 10 inches long and make a loop crossing the long end of the yarn (the ball end) over the shorter end to create the loop.